splunk/public-o11y-docs/gdi/consul/consul.md

 ## Installation

-The Splunk Distribution of OpenTelemetry Collector allows embedding a Smart Agent monitor configuration in an associated Smart Agent Receiver instance.
+The Splunk Distribution of OpenTelemetry Collector allows embedding a Smart Agent monitor configuration in an associated Smart Agent receiver instance.

-This monitor is available in the SignalFx Smart Agent Receiver, which is part of the {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>`.
+This monitor is available in the SignalFx Smart Agent receiver, which is part of the {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>`.

 Follow these steps to deploy the integration: